Muyun301/Final-project/README.md

 ## Info
 This project is to show our three data metrics and results for determining the best neighborhood in the Pittsburgh Area.
 Our data is based off of:

-Population (Population Data)
-Median Income Difference (Income Data)
-Percent Over the Speed Limit (Speeding Data)
+Population (Population Data) - Muyun's Submetric Median Income Difference (Income Data) - Eric's Submetric Percent Over the Speed Limit (Speeding Data) - Jack's Submetric

 ## Data Sources
 [Population Data](https://data.wprdc.org/dataset/pittsburgh-american-community-survey-2015-miscellaneous-data)